-The agreement should set out the profit and loss sharing arrangement, the responsibilities of each partner, proper procedures for changes and termination of the partnership.
+These type of commercial contracts should set out the profit and loss sharing arrangement, the responsibilities of each partner, proper procedures for changes and termination of the partnership.

 This is particularly useful when you are at the stage of evaluating a potential business opportunity or collaboration with another party, where both parties want to share confidential information with each other confidently, knowing that they are bound by an obligation to keep it secret.

 Some examples of confidential information include client list, recipe, business plan, marketing plan, drawing/design of a product, sales forecasts, minutes of meetings, etc.

 These two are the most basic documents that form commercial contracts that every online business should have on their website.